Young Citizen Award

 A message from the High Sheriff of Lancashire

-As High Sheriff for 2021/22 I have the privilege of launching this year’s High Sheriff of Lancashire’s Young Citizens’ Awards.
-Do you know a young person or group of young people under the age of 21 who have made a real difference to the lives of others?
-If so, please let us have your nominations by January 31st, 2022, at the latest.
+Do you know a young person or group of young people under the age of 19 who have made a real difference to the lives of others?
+If so, please let us have your nominations by 31st January 2024, at the latest.
 The winners and the runners up will be selected by a panel of judges (chaired by the High Sheriff) and comprising representatives from LANPAC, the Lancashire Constabulary, the University of Central Lancashire, and Rodney Swarbrick CBE DL a former High Sheriff who initiated this awards scheme.

-The scheme is administered by the Lancashire Partnership Against Crime (LANPAC) on behalf of the High Sheriff and any further information may be obtained from Al Yusuf on 01772 412796.
+The scheme is administered by the Lancashire Partnership Against Crime (LANPAC) on behalf of the High Sheriff and any further information may be obtained from a member of the LANPAC team.

 I am really looking forward to reading the nominations and the stories about how young people in Lancashire are taking responsibility for the welfare of others and proving themselves worthy of recognition.